fhoedemakers/pico-infonesPlus/README.md

 - Attach the Pico to the DV Demo Base.
 - Connect the HDMI cable to the Demo base and your monitor.
 - Connect the usb OTG cable to the Pico's usb port.
+- Depending which controller you want to use:
   - Connect the controller to the other end of the usb OTG.
-- Optional: connect legacy NES controller to NES controller port.
+  - Connect legacy NES controller to NES controller port.
 - Insert the SD card into the SD card slot.
 - Connect the usb power adapter to the usb port of the Demo base.
 - Power on the monitor and the Pico